 Meanwhile, in a pot of salted boiling water, cook orecchiette until just shy of al dente (about 1 minute less than the package directs).
 Reserve pasta cooking water.

 Transfer pasta to pan along with 1/2 cup pasta water and bacon, increase heat to high, and cook, stirring rapidly until sauce has thickened slightly and pasta is well-coated, about 1 minute.
 Remove from heat, season generously with pepper, add Parmigiano, and stir rapidly to combine.
 Season with salt, if needed.
 Divide pasta into serving bowls and garnish with reserved fennel fronds.
 Serve immediately, passing more cheese at the table.

-Spring onions resemble scallions in appearance and flavor, they're actually just very young storage onions that are pulled out of the ground at an earlier date, when they're still thin-skinned and mild in flavor.
+Spring onions resemble scallions in appearance and flavor, but they're actually just very young storage onions that are pulled out of the ground at an earlier date, when they're still thin-skinned and mild in flavor.
 If you can't find spring onions, leeks or scallions can be used as substitutes.

 Make-Ahead and Storage

 The finished pasta is best enjoyed immediately, but the blended sauce (without cheese) can be refrigerated for up to 2 days.
 Reheat gently before finishing with pasta, pasta water, pepper, and cheese.